How To Build a Customer Centric Culture in Your Organization

 By Jawad Khan

-At its core, every organization or business exists to fulfil certain needs, solve certain problems and meet certain demands.
+At its core, every organization or business exists to fulfill certain needs, solve certain problems and meet certain demands.
 If there are no customers for what your company produces or offers, there’s no point in running your business.

 So in essence, it’s your customers who’re running the show, making you profits and paying the salaries of your employees.
 In return, they rightly expect you to care about their problems, work hard on creating products that make their lives easier, and staying alert in resolving any bottlenecks in their path to success.